Trofeo Laigueglia

 The Trofeo Laigueglia is an early season road bicycle race held annually in Liguria, Italy.
+It is held about ten days after the opening to the Italian season, the Gran Premio della Costa Etruschi.
 From 2005 to 2014, the race was organised as a 1.1 event on the UCI Europe Tour.
-It is held about ten days after the opening to the Italian season, the Gran Premio della Costa Etruschi.
 In 2015, it was held as a 1.HC event.
+In 2020, the race joined the UCI ProSeries.